Distribution Network Marginal Costs: Enhanced AC OPF Including Transformer Degradation: Conclusions and Further Research

-Our ongoing/future research aims at extending the proposed approach to 3-phase network representations, and employing decomposition approaches and distributed algorithms for dealing with systems consisting of multiple feeders and large numbers of diverse DERs transcending EVs and PVs to include microgenerators, smart buildings with pre-cooling/heating capable HVAC, smart appliances, storage, and new technologies.
+Lastly, our ongoing research includes extending our DLMC framework to a 3-phase network representation, considering unbalanced distribution grids, addressing degradation of other network assets, e.g., distribution lines, and employing decomposition approaches and distributed algorithms \cite{Allerton2019} that rely on our unbundling of DLMCs to additive components so that we can deal with real size multiple feeder systems and large numbers of diverse DERs transcending EVs and PVs and including micro generators, smart buildings with pre-cooling/heating capable HVAC, smart appliances, storage, and new technologies.